meuleman/epilogos/README.md

 The *datahub_address* is replaced with the web address that points to your datahub JSON file.

-Here's a concrete example, which specifies the `hg19` assembly and points to a hypothetical datahub file available at `http://192.168.0.1/mydatahub.json`:
+Here is a concrete example, which specifies the `hg19` assembly and points to a hypothetical datahub file available at `http://192.168.0.1/mydatahub.json`:

 #### &nbsp;&nbsp;http&#8288;://epigenomegateway.wustl.edu/browser/?genome=**hg19**&datahub=**http&#8288;://192.168.0.1/mydatahub.json**

 You can open this link in a web browser, test it, modify it, and share it with others.
-It will persist as long as you have your web server up and running, serving your datahub and qcat files.
+This link will persist as long as you have your web server up and running, serving your datahub and qcat files.

 Other parameters may be added to this address, which customize the behavior and appearance of the WashU browser.
 A more complete listing of parameters is available from the WashU browser [wiki](http://wiki.wubrowse.org/URL_parameter).